What are some cute relationship goals?

 It doesn’t judge or give a condition for loving.

-For example loving someone because they are pretty, thin, of a certain culture, color, or even status.
+For example loving someone because they are pretty, thin, of a certain culture, colour, or even status.

 And if all those things had to disappear today, you disappear as well.